Fee Exemption for Disabled Veterans

 Verification of Disability

 To qualify for a fee exemption, veterans must present documents to verify their disability status while at the driver license office.
 If renewing by mail, the verification documents must be included with the renewal invitation.
-Once the disability status is established, the veteran will be eligible to use online services for fee-exempt driver license transactions.
+Verification documents should be copies; do not mail in originals.
+Once the disability status is established, the veteran will be eligible to use online services for fee-exempt driver license or identification card transactions.

 To verify the disability, please present one of the following: